 History, archaeology and anthropology of exploration, esp.
 American and Scandinavian polar exploration and technology; experimental archaeology; aerospace archaeology; historical and archaeological research of sites from polar, aeronautical and space exploration; Arctic/Sub-Arctic (Svalbard, Franz Josef Land, Newfoundland, Norway).

-Completing a biography of the British explorer Benjamin Leigh Smith as well as beginning a history of the American exploration of Franz Josef Land.
+Published the first biography of the British explorer Benjamin Leigh Smith and now at work on a history of the American exploration of Franz Josef Land.
 This research is being conducted at the Royal Geographic Society and the Scott Polar Research Institute in the UK, as well as numerous archives in the US including the Library of Congress in Washington, D.C. and the Rauner Special Collections Library at Dartmouth College.

 Chair, Abington College Faculty Senate, 2010-2011.
 Received the Outstanding Advising/Mentoring Award (2009).
 Hiked Hadrian’s Wall in northern England (2009).
 Opened new exhibit on American explorer Walter Wellman at the Spitsbergen Airship Museum in Norway (2009).
 Promoted to Master Chief Petty Officer in the U.S. Coast Guard Reserve (2007).